kongSteve/google-cloud-run-deployment/README.md

-# google-cloud-run-deplyment
+# google-cloud-run-deployment
-This is to use google cloud platform tools (Cloud Run and Cloud Build) to deploy an application
+This is a test run on how to use google cloud platform tools (Cloud Run and Cloud Build) to deploy an application
 ## App overview
 This a simple NodeJs web server application using Express  to return a String that has the environment variable `TARGET` and the current date.